 Vitamin C is required for collagen production and increasing levels of Vitamin C will increase collagen production.
 Many studies have shown that when collagen is placed in fibroblast cell cultures, collagen production increases.

-Addition of ascorbic acid to fibroblast results in increased collagen production
+Addition of ascorbic acid to fibroblast cultures results in increased collagen production.

 However, Vitamin C (ascorbic acid) absorbs poorly into skin.
 Combining Vitamin C into a heavy moisturizer will decrease its ability to penetrate.
 For this reason, Vitamin C works much better as a mature skin serum than as a mature skin moisturizer.
 Vitamin C serums should be placed in Step 3 of the skin regimen (after the mature skin facial cleanser and mature skin eye cream).